 Dr. Lamarche is a registered clinical psychologist with more than 10 years’ experience using Cognitive Behaviour Therapy for the treatment of psychological disorders.
 She holds a Ph.D. in clinical psychology and has been researching and treating psychological disorders since 2003 in a range of clinical settings, including general and psychiatric hospitals, community clinics, detention centers and private clinics.

 Dr. Lamarche received undergraduate training in general psychology at Queen’s University, earned her doctorate in clinical psychology at the University of Ottawa, and completed her residency training at the Royal Ottawa Hospital, and at the Centre for Psychological Services in Ottawa..
 Her research activities have focused on sleep problems, specifically among individuals with posttraumatic stress disorder, and among women with severe premenstrual symptoms.

 Dr. Lamarche offers services in English and French.

 Dr. Denise Ma, C. Psych

-Dr. Ma is a clinical psychologist in supervised practice with diverse experiences working with individuals across the lifespan.
+Dr. Ma is a clinical psychologist with diverse experiences working with individuals across the lifespan.
 She utilizes evidence-based approaches, including Cognitive Behaviour Therapy and Dialectical Behaviour Therapy, to treat a wide range of psychological disorders.
 She has worked previously in general and psychiatric hospital settings, university counseling centres, and community clinics.

 Dr. Ma received her undergraduate training in psychology and philosophy at McGill University.
 She also completed her Master’s degree in psychiatry at McGill University.
 Dr. Ma received her doctorate in clinical psychology from Concordia University, and completed her residency training at Ontario Shores Centre for Mental Health Sciences.
 Her research interests have focused on the developmental psychobiology of anxiety symptoms in children and adolescents.